top of page

 THE ENLARGED CHURCH MODEL

-The Church gathhered and the church scattered
+The church scattered

 THE CHURCH